The ULA launch complex seen from Complex 34

 Located in a restricted area of the Cape, the Air Force Museum opened in 1965.
 Until September 11, 2001, visitors could visit the museum on the honor system; however, those days are gone.
 Today, tours of the museum and launch pads can be arranged through the Space Wings Public Affairs office.

-Launch equipment with ashtrays Computers in the firing room
+Computers in the firing room

 Walking up the base of a Redstone rocket in the middle of Pad 5 is standing in history.
 What struck me was the size of the Redstone rocket, compared to the Saturn 5 that launched the Apollo flights it was tiny.
-Of course, it didn’t have to push the payload that the Saturn did to push Apollo into space only a man in a capsule.
+Of course, it didn’t have to push the payload that the Saturn did to push Apollo into space, only a man in a capsule.
 Standing in the shadow of the rocket, you get a real sense that the astronauts were strapping themselves atop a controlled explosion.

 Launch Pads

-Turning onto ICMB road, our group headed toward Complex 14, where the Mercury missions were launched.
-As we into Pad 14, we saw a high-grade stainless steel monument to the Mercury 7 astronauts.
+Turning onto the ICMB road, our group headed toward Complex 14, where the Mercury missions were launched.
+As we entered Pad 14, we saw a high-grade stainless steel monument to the Mercury 7 astronauts.
 The monument is constructed from the same stainless steel used in the Atlas rocket that launched Mercury flights.

 In 1964, a time capsule was placed beneath a bronze plaque that is to be opened in 2464.
 The monument has stood for over 50 years and has another 450 years to go.
 There is no doubt it will stand the test of time.
 A plaque was placed alongside the Mercury monument eight years ago to honor the crew of the C-130 that crashed in Africa while deployed during Scott Carpenter’s space flight.
 The ceremony was attended by both present and retired personnel from Pope Air Force base where the crew had been stationed.

 Everything except the photographs and the carpet in the blockhouse came from the trash.
 Not literally, the industrious refurbishing team used items that were being tossed out by entities around the cape.
 Because there were no windows in the blockhouse, periscopes were used to observe the launches.
-The company that made the periscopes refurbished them for use in the refurbish blockhouse.
+The company that made the periscopes refurbished them for use in the refurbished blockhouse.
 Only at Pad 14 will you find the only surviving billboard marker of all launches completed at the launch pad.

 If you looked closely around the parking lot, you saw some famous names that were launched and worked from the pad.